II. Epidemiology

 III.
 Pathophysiology

-1. Maternal androgenic Hormones stimulate Sebaceous Glands
+1. Maternal androgenic Hormones stimulate the newborns Sebaceous Glands

 2. Resolves without scarring when maternal Hormones wane after 3-4 months